-The magnitude of death and destruction in disasters and the often difficult nature of the medical response require special attention to the needs of healthcare providers.
-Supporting providers and encouraging them to practice self-

-Supporting caregivers and encouraging them to practice self-care sustains their ability to serve victims of disaster.
+The magnitude of death and destruction in disasters and the often difficult nature of the medical response require special attention to the needs of health care providers.
+Supporting caregivers and encouraging them to practice self-care sustains their ability to serve victims of the disaster.

-Challenges for the Healthcare Provider in the Post-Disaster Environment
+Challenges for the Health Care Provider in the Post-Disaster Environment

-- Ruined and socially unstable areas.
-Disaster areas are often physically and socially unstable.
+- Disaster areas are often physically ruined and socially unstable.
 Accessing a disaster area to establish a clinical setting can be difficult due to disturbances of critical infrastructure such as airports, roads and communications.
-Ensuring the physical safety and security of providers (as well as patients) is a top priority, but can be a challenge. - The magnitude of suffering.
-The suffering of the large number of people needing assistance, the extreme physical injuries being treated and the almost unbearable losses that many disaster victims have experienced can challenge the fortitude of even the most seasoned healthcare provider and responder.
-Disasters often produce mass physical trauma, and the injuries seen may be more severe or, because of delays in treatment, more complicated than many providers are accustomed to treating.
+Ensuring the physical safety and security of providers (as well as patients) is a top priority but can be a challenge. - The magnitude of suffering.
+The suffering of the large number of people needing assistance, the extreme physical injuries being treated and the almost unbearable losses that many patients have experienced-can challenge the fortitude of even the most seasoned practitioner.
+Disasters often produce mass physical trauma, and the injuries seen may be more severe or, because of delays in treatment, more complicated than many clinicians are accustomed to treating.
 Disfiguring injuries such as head/facial trauma or burns can be especially difficult emotionally.
-Disasters may result in the deaths or severe injuries of children, which can be particularly disturbing for all involved. - Providing support as well as medical care.
+Disasters may result in the deaths or severe injuries of children which can be especially tough for many providers. - Providing support as well as medical care.
 Many patients in the post-disaster setting are distressed and filled with a range of emotions.
 They may not have family or friends.
-Healthcare providers often take on extra support roles.
-This is especially the case when the patient is a child who is injured and may have lost or been separated from his/her family.
+Health care providers often take on extra support roles.
+This is especially the case when the patient is a child who is injured and may have lost or be separated from his/her family. - Poor Conditions.
+Post-disaster clinical settings are often substandard, and health care providers must adapt to work in under-resourced environments.

-Poorly resourced areas.

-Post-disaster clinical settings are often substandard, and healthcare providers must adapt to work in under-resourced

-- environments.
 Diagnostic tests (e.g. laboratory or radiographic studies) and interventions (e.g. medications or surgeries) that are clinically indicated may not be possible due to limited resources.
-Disaster victims may die from illnesses that clinicians regard as quite treatable.
+Patients may die from illnesses that clinicians regard as quite treatable.
 Some interventions may take place, but in suboptimal conditions.
 For example, life-saving amputations may need to be performed, even without proper anesthesia.
-It is difficult for healthcare providers to inflict pain on patients (especially children), even if necessary. - Unfamiliar and unexpected conditions.
-Working in a disaster setting often means traveling to an unfamiliar place, usually away from one's family and other social supports.
-Accommodations may be rudimentary and provisions of food and water may be somewhat sparse. - Psychological stress of healthcare in disaster settings.
-While healthcare providers find the experience of assisting in a post-disaster environment gratifying, many also experience the intense emotions and thoughts of loss and concern as part of their work.
-Some common reactions include: - " Physical and emotional exhaustion - " Identification with the victims -"It could have been my child, my spouse..." - " Feelings of grief, hopelessness, helplessness, sadness and self-doubt - " Difficulty sleeping - Guilt over not being able to do more, or having resources back home that their patients do not
+It is difficult for health care providers to inflict pain on patients (especially children), even if necessary. - Unfamiliar and unexpected conditions.
+Working in a disaster setting often means traveling to an unfamiliar place, usually away from a one's family and other social supports.
+Accommodations may be rudimentary and provisions of food and water may be somewhat sparse.

-" Frustration and anger at the healthcare delivery system
+Psychological Stress of Health Care in Disaster Settings

+While health care providers find the experience of assisting in a post-disaster environment gratifying, many also experience the intense emotions and thoughts of loss and concern as part of their work.
+Some common reactions include:

+- physical and emotional exhaustion - Identification with the victims -"It could have been my child, my spouse..." - o feelings of grief, hopelessness, helplessness, sadness and self-doubt - difficulty sleeping - guilt over not being able to do more, or having resources back home that their patients do not - o frustration and anger at the delivery system

-Strategies for Mitigating Psychological Distress in Healthcare Providers
+Strategies for Mitigating Psychological Distress in Health Care Providers